Get in Touch

 Depth of beaker, h =…………………………………… cm

-1. If the motion of the Vernier scale over the main scale is not smooth, a little oiling may be needed.
+1. If the motion of the Vernier scale over the main scale is not smooth, lubricate the instrument.

-2. The experimental body should be held firmly but gently between the two jaws of callipers.
+2. Hold the experimental body firmly but gently between the two jaws of the calipers.
 Excess pressure may damage the body.

-3. If the diameters measured at right angles to each other at a place are found to differ much, both the values should be rejected as the body is obviously not uniform at that plane.
+3. Moreover, if the diameters measured at right angles to each other are found to differ greatly, reject both the values as the body is obviously not uniform along that plane.

-4. When taking the readings, the line of sight should be normal to scale where reading is taken, to avoid the parallax error.
+4. Remember, when taking the readings, the line of sight should be normal to the scale where the reading is being taken, in order to avoid parallax error.

 Sources of error: